Click on image to open gallery

 So, in 2018 I invited anyone who considers themselves to be an "artist" to get in touch with the view of being photographed by me for this project.
 Each sitting was at the artists "studio", in whatever form that took, and generally included a head shot, their hands (or at least them working on something), and a detailed shot of their workspace.
 At the same time they were asked 9 questions to provide some context to my images.

-The result is a photobook called "Hands, Head & Heart - a Photographic Reportage".
-This series of images with the accompanying text provides a glimpse into the creative process and hopefully challenges the viewer to rethink their perception of what art is.
+The result is an online "Hands, Head & Heart" exhibition.
+The series of images with the accompanying text provides a glimpse into the creative process and hopefully challenges the viewer to rethink their perception of what art is.